 “I asked if he fitted in during the war.
 Here he never did.
 He wasn’t allowed to.
 He was always an outsider.

-Father Xavier nodded a greeting to two women bearing buckets of water on their heads as they walked past us and away from the river.
+Father Xavier nodded a greeting to two women bearing buckets of water on their heads as they walked past us.

-‘Of course, to understand why one needs to be knowledgeable about the traditions .”
+‘Of course, to understand one needs to be knowledgeable about the traditions .”

 “one of the unfortunate realities of Africa is that the colonial powers didn’t care about the importance of the tribe to the African way of life.
 They set borders cutting across tribal lands.